 The first thing you absolutely must do after going no-contact is to evaluate your masculine center.

 Ask yourself: “What do I really love to do?
 What do I enjoy above all else?
 What makes me feel good whenever I do it?”

 Try your best to evaluate things honestly.
 It can be hard to be objective when you’re really hurting, but I guarantee there are a number of things you do for others and not for yourself.

-After a breakup you have to be selfish.
-Only do the that which YOU really want to do.
+After a breakup, you have to be selfish.
+Only do that which YOU really want to do.

 Put aside the concerns of others (minus children, if you have them) and ask selfishly: “What do I really like to do?”

 For me, I love going to the gym, working on my business, and windsurfing.

 These three activities are the basis for my masculine center, and make me very happy.
 A confident man is a happy man.